 Mental focus and concentration were never a part of my arsenal.

-My mind was a wanderlust that swayed towards dreams that lead me into a fantasy world or kept me pondering about how I would spend rest of the day and so on.
+My mind was a wanderlust that swayed towards dreams that lead me into a world of fantasy or I was constantly pondering about how I would spend rest of the day and so on.
 But my mind was never focussed on what was being taught at school.

 I can barely remember focussing on the subject that was being taught in class even for half an hour.